angelahchen/SEMS_Manuscript/README.md

 Simulation: contains phenotypic and genotypic data organized by setting
 Analysis: contains analysis results organized by method
 Summary_Statistics: contains summary statistics tables organized by setting
-Code: contains the seven R scripts on Github
+Code: contains the eight R scripts on Github
 Read_Me: contains this read.me file

 “Paths” in the following description refer to where specific files were stored in this repository.